digital-synthesis-lab/VOID/README.md

 }
 ```

-The docker container was provided by Ruoshi Sun, Mohit Shankar, and Chris Paolucci (University of Virginia).
+The docker container was provided by Ruoshi Sun, Mohan Shankar, and Chris Paolucci (University of Virginia).